milankl/LogFixPoint16s.jl/README.md

 ### Decimal precision

 Logarithmic fixed-point numbers are placed equi-distantly on a log-scale.
 Consequently, their decimal precision is perfectly flat throughout the dynamic range of representable numbers.
-In contrast, floating-point numbers are only equi-distant on a log-scale when the significand is held fixed; the significant bits, however, are placed equi-distant on a non-log scale.
+In contrast, floating-point numbers are only equi-distant in logarithmic space when the significand is held fixed; the significant bits, however, are placed equi-distant in linear space.

 As a consequence there is no rounding error for logarithmic fixed-point numbers in multiplication, division or power/root - similarly as there is no rounding error for fixed-point numbers for addition and subtraction.